 Having used up all of the tampons I packed, I set out to find more.
 I went from tiny shop to tiny shop asking the clerks if they had what I desperately needed.
 Each time these women responded with a firm head shake, and a quick and slightly judgmental look.
 After visiting every single shop in town with absolutely no success whatsoever I realized that tampons are not typical in that part of the world, and apparently were taboo.

-Over the next few years of traveling I started to value tampons similarly to what I imagine the miners did those glinting nuggets back during the California Gold Rush.
+Over the next few years of traveling, I started to value tampons similarly to what I imagine the miners did those glinting nuggets back during the California Gold Rush.
 Each time I came across them in a shop, I scooped up at least a few packages to store away in my backpack until the ill-fated day arrived.

 Then, I discovered something that completely changed my life and made traveling as a woman so much easier.

-The One Thing all Female Travelers Should Pack
+The One Thing All Female Travelers Should Pack

 I never thought I’d be writing about this topic.
 In fact, I was a devoted and satisfied tampon user.
 I never considered straying.
-However, my life and values have changed quite a bit in the last few years and and it was becoming more and more obvious that there was a problem with my preferred period product.
+However, my life and values have changed quite a bit in the last few years and it was becoming more and more obvious that there was a problem with my preferred period product.
 Tampons were simply too difficult to find while traveling, too expensive, and too wasteful.

 So, what’s the alternative to tampons?
 A few years ago I would have said pads.
 An unacceptable option in my opinion.
 So what else is there?
 Something called a menstrual cup.

 In case you don’t know, a menstrual cup is pretty much what it sounds like.
 A cup that collects menstrual fluids.
-They’re made of medical grade silicon and are inserted into the vagina during menstruation.
+They’re made of medical-grade silicon and are inserted into the vagina during menstruation.

 Sounds kind of gross, right?
 Well, it really isn’t.

-Embracing the menstrual cup has helped better understand and appreciate my own body and its monthly cycle.
+Embracing the menstrual cup has helped me better understand and appreciate my own body and its monthly cycle.
 I am ashamed to say that it took me a few years after first learning about the cup to actually try it.
 I read horror stories about failed experiences, including embarrassing spills and leaks, and the unthinkable act of actually getting to know my own vagina well enough to properly insert and remove the cup, initially put me off the idea of trying it.

 Thankfully, my situation forced my hand so to speak.

-For the past two years I’ve traveled to nearly 30 countries, and usually found it a difficult and time consuming process to procure tampons.
+For the past two years I’ve traveled to nearly 30 countries and usually found it a difficult and time-consuming process to procure tampons.
 When I did find them they were almost always expensive and came without applicators.
 As a budget traveler who was constantly moving around, spending excessive time and money on tampons every month was not ideal.